ARMROfficial/armr/doc/setup-obfs4.md

 ### Windows Installation

 As Windows has no default Package Manager there are several ways to get **obfs4proxy.exe**.
-One could simply install the Tor-Browser manually and put the provided **obfs4proxy.exe** into the directory of your DeepOnion installation.
+One could simply install the Tor-Browser manually and put the provided **obfs4proxy.exe** into the directory of your ARMR installation.

 There are also some open-source Package Managers for Windows available, like *choclolatey* for example.
 As **obfs4proxy.exe** is a [portable executable](https://tor.stackexchange.com/questions/14850/where-can-i-download-windows-binary-for-obfs4proxy) any of the possible ways is *correct* and it's up to the user to decide.